12 Best Places To Visit In Portugal

 2. Walk Around The Zêzere Valley

-A magnificent U-shaped, icy valley was built more than 20,000 years ago.
+The Zêzere Valley is a magnificent U-shaped valley.
+It was built more than 20,000 years ago.
 Its landscape is dotted with boulders, and here and there, delicate rows of man-made fields cut through the hills.

 The area is rich in flora and fauna, with over 150 species of birds, as well as mountain foxes and mountain lizards, otters, and wolves.
 It is one of Portugal’s largest tours, best done in the spring and summer when the roads are snow-free.